Nepal Visa Information

 - Remote Location: Medical facilities are basic and far apart.
 A serious injury or illness often means a helicopter evacuation from the trail to a hospital in Kathmandu.
 These evacuations are life-saving but extremely expensive, routinely costing thousands of US dollars.

 - Unpredictable Terrain & Weather: Trekkers may encounter rocky paths, steep ascents and descents, and narrow mountain trails.
-In addition, sudden weather changes — such as unexpected rain, snowfall, or strong winds — can make the trails slippery and more difficult to navigate.
+In addition, sudden weather changes - such as unexpected rain, snowfall, or strong winds - can make the trails slippery and more difficult to navigate.
 These conditions increase the risk of slips, falls, sprains, or even fractures.
-It is important to walk carefully, wear proper trekking boots with good grip, and follow your guide’s instructions to minimise potential hazards.
+It is important to walk carefully, wear proper trekking boots with good grip, and follow your guide’s instructions to minimize potential hazards.

 - Logistical Hiccups: Transportation services may be delayed or even cancelled due to adverse weather conditions, road blockages, or other operational challenges.
 Such disruptions can impact your planned itinerary and may result in additional accommodation, food, or transportation expenses.